-(1) Reflects for Mr. Wellborn (i) two times his 2017 base salary, which would be payable over two years following termination, and (ii) 90% of his base salary for 2017 less the amount that the Company contributed to Mr. Wellborn's 401(k) account during 2017 (to be paid once during each of the two fiscal years following the year in which the termination occurs).
-Reflects for Mr. Thiers, 1.85 times his 2017 base salary, payable in a lump sum.
+(1) Reflects for Mr. Wellborn (i) two times his 2018 base salary, which would be payable over two years following termination, and (ii) 90% of his base salary for 2018 less the amount that the Company contributed to Mr. Wellborn's 401(k) account during 2018 (to be paid once during each of the two fiscal years following the year in which the termination occurs).
+Reflects for Mr. Thiers, 1.85 times his 2018 base salary, payable in a lump sum.
 For purposes of the table, we have assumed that the Company elects to terminate Mr. Thiers' employment immediately in exchange for the lump sum disclosed above.
 Mr. Thiers is not entitled to any continuation of benefits during the 22-month notice period.
+Reflects for Mr. Paul De Cock, (i) two times his 2018 base salary and (ii) two times his annual cash bonus that would have been paid at the target level for 2018, payable quarterly in eight equal installments following termination.

-(2) Reflects the cost to the Company, based on 2017 rates, of Mr. Wellborn's continued participation in the Company's employee benefit plans for two years following termination as required by his employment agreement.
+(2) Reflects the cost to the Company, based on 2018 rates, of Mr. Wellborn's continued participation in the Company's employee benefit plans for two years following termination as required by his employment agreement.

-(3) Reflects for Mr. Wellborn the value of his outstanding RSUs that would vest upon termination of service under the specified circumstances based on the closing market price of the Common Stock on December 29, 2017 (\$275.90).
-Of the 90,000 RSUs granted pursuant to Mr. Wellborn's employment agreement that remain outstanding, 61,250 of such RSUs would vest in the event of an involuntary termination and 60,000 of such RSUs would vest in the event of an involuntary termination, 27,112 RSUs granted to Mr. Wellborn in 2015, 2016 and 2017 would vest in the event of an involuntary termination, death or disability.
+(3) Reflects for Mr. Wellborn the value of his outstanding RSUs that would vest upon termination of service under the specified circumstances based on the closing market price of the Common Stock on December 31, 2018 (\$116.96).
+Of the 75,000 RSUs granted pursuant to Mr. Wellborn's employment agreement that remain outstanding, 61,250 of such RSUs would vest in the event of an involuntary termination and 60,000 of such RSUs would vest in the event of death or disability as of December 31, 2018.
+In addition, 22,867 RSUs granted to Mr. Wellborn in 2016, 2017 and 2018 would vest in the event of an involuntary termination, death or disability.
 All of the RSUs granted to Mr. Wellborn pursuant to his employment agreement vest upon a change in control of the Company.
 All of the other RSUs held by Mr. Wellborn may vest in connection with a change in control of the Company as further described in Note 4.

-(4) Reflects the value of unvested options and RSUs that vest upon the designated event, in each case based on the closing market price of the Common Stock on December 29, 2017 (\$275.90).
-Pursuant to the 2007 Plan and the 2012 Plan, unvested stock options and RSUs vest upon a change in control, assuming in the case of the 2012 Plan that such awards are not assumed or otherwise equitably converted in connection with the change in control.
-If the awards are assumed or otherwise equitably converted in connection with the change in control, then the outstanding unvested stock options and RSUs granted under the 2012 Plan will vest if the executive's employment is terminated without cause or he resigns with good reason (as defined in the 2012 Plan) within one year following the change in control.
+(4) Reflects the value of unvested options and RSUs that vest upon the designated event, in each case based on the closing market price of the Common Stock on December 31, 2018 (\$116.96).
+Pursuant to the 2012 Plan and the 2017 Plan, unvested stock options and RSUs vest upon a change in control, assuming in the case of the 2012 Plan or the 2017 Plan that such awards are not assumed or otherwise equitably converted in connection with the change in control.
+If the awards are assumed or otherwise equitably converted in connection with the control and RSUs granted under the 2012 Plan or the 2017 Plan will vest if the executive's employment is terminated without cause or he resigns with good reason (as defined in the 2012 Plan or the 2017 Plan) within one year following the change in control.
 Under each of the plans, unvested stock options and RSUs vest upon the executive's termination of employment due to death or disability.

 (5) Reflects life insurance benefit equal to one times the then current annual salary and a disability benefit equal to \$20,000 per month until the executive reaches the age of 65.
-The Company does not provide life or disability insurance benefits to Mr. Thiers.
+The Company does not provide life or disability insurance benefits to Mr. Thiers or Mr. Paul De Cock.